satisayknight/Teamproject5/README.md

 - Room reservations
 - Days to be booked
-- cleaning fees
+- Cleaning fees
-- types of rooms
+- Types of rooms
-- provided food or not
+- Provided food or not
 - Number of guests / max per room
-- are they a member or not / add a discount
+- Are they a member or not / add a discount
-- check in/ check out
+- Check in / check out

 ## Team members